Muggowal: Story of Maha Sati Dadi Rani

 Baba Bharo Ji came from Kala (Black) Sangheyan (District Kapurthala) and stayed in Sakruli, a neighbouring village of Muggowal.

 Baba Bharo Ji's first wife was from Village Dhadan Kalan and who had given birth to a son and daughters.
 Baba Bharo would later remarry, which his second wife produced a son.
 Legend states that the son from the second wife would marry a beautiful girl by the name Dadi Rani.
 This caused stepsisters from the first wife to become very jealous as they wanted Dadi Rani to marry their own biological brother instead.
 The evil stepsisters conjured up a plan to make Dadi Rani to remarry their own brother by killing their step brother.
 During the first day after the marriage, the sisters gave poisoned milk to their stepbrother causing him to die.
 Dadi Rani refused to remarry their biological brother, but instead chose to perform the Sati ritual, being burnt alive with her deceased husband.
 Before she died she placed a curse on the people related to the Sangha surname.
 In modern times, there is a shrine dedicated to Maha Sati Dadi Rani in the village of Muggowal, where local superstition informs people to provide a meal for Brahmin people and to perform a ritual in front of her shrine by throwing the earth from the ground in different directions.

 Demographics

 The village has the population of 2186 according to the census of 2011.
 51% are male and 49% are female.
-The village includes many ethnic groups; 41.9% Scheduled Castes (Ad-Dharmi and Balmiki); 31% Jat Sikh, 11% Brahmin, 9% Kumhar, 5% Tarkhan and 1% other.
-The main occupation of village people is Farming.
+The caste breakup of village includes; 41.9% Scheduled Castes (Ad-Dharmi and Balmiki); 31% Jat Sikh, 11% Brahmin, 9% Kumhar, 5% Tarkhan and 1% other.
+The main occupation of village people is farming.
 The village has also produced five freedom fighters for India, from them Gadri Baba Babu Mangu Ram Mugowalia, Comrade Amar Singh 'Niddar', Dr. Parkash Singh and Nambardar Jagat Singh were surviving members.